rentry/rentry.github.io/_posts/2023-03-31-gear-danner.md

 tags: [gear, boots]
 ---

 When I find a favorite piece of gear, I tend to overdue it.
-Basically, I stock up, fearing it may be discontinued or otherwise become difficult to acquire, exacerbated by the fact that an increasing number of products are intentionally made to be unrepairable[^1] (more on this later).
+Basically, I stock up, fearing it may be discontinued or otherwise become difficult to acquire, exacerbated by the fact that an increasing number of products are intentionally made to be unrepairable (more on this later).
 I understand this a scarcity mindset that's largely irrational.

 The [Danner Mountain 600](https://www.danner.com/productfamily/mountain-600/men:hike?sortId=product_family-asc&stock_status%5B%5D=1&stock_status%5B%5D=0) is without a doubt the best boot I've ever owned, and—on account of the aforementioned tendency—I've owned four pair.